-Why balance of payment is vital for a country?A country’s BOP is vital for the following reasons:
+A country’s BOP is vital for the following reasons:

 There are three components of balance of payment viz current account, capital account, and financial account.
 The total of the current account must balance with the total of capital and financial accounts in ideal situations.

-The capital account also includes the flow of taxes, purchase and sale of fixed assets etc by migrants moving out/in to a different country.
-The deficit or surplus in the current account is managed through the finance from capital account and vice versa.
-There are 3 major elements of capital account:
+The capital account also includes the flow of taxes, purchase and sale of fixed assets etc by migrants moving out/into a different country.
+The deficit or surplus in the current account is managed through the finance from the capital account and vice versa.
+There are 3 major elements of a capital account: